-I do realize that the film has dated, hell it was dated back in 1967, so let me get some of the criticism out of the way.
-You know the stuff critics have been saying about this film since its release some forty years ago…and Roger Ebert reiterated upon the films 30th Anniversary.
-First, there is the age difference of Dustin Hoffman and Anne Bancroft, only six years, and yes Hoffman does look too old to be a twenty one year old college student.
+I do realize that the film has dated.
+Hell, it was dated back in 1967, so let me get some of the criticism out of the way.
+You know the stuff critics have been saying about this film since its release some forty years ago…and Roger Ebert reiterated upon the film’s 30th Anniversary.
+First, there is the age difference of Dustin Hoffman and Anne Bancroft; only six years, and yes Hoffman does look too old to be a twenty one year old college student.
 Then there is the character of Benjamin who many sanctified years ago as a symbol of America’s anti-establishment youth.
 Benjamin who really does not rebel more than any twelve year old would.
-As for Mrs. Robinson who over the years has been vilified as a unsatisfied bitch, well it turns out she is the only character in the script with any emotional soul and not a cardboard “plastic” character.
-Finally, there is Elaine, Elaine who Ben runs away with in the end, after she marries blonde haired waspy Carl, who apparently she was forced to marry.
-Elaine, who found Ben disgusting when she discovered he had slept with her mother and a half hour later, is chowing down on burgers and fries at a drive-in with him.
-Ben the rebel ends up with the girl his parents wanted him to date all along in the film; of course they would have preferred it would have been before she said “I do” to old Carl.
+As for Mrs. Robinson, who over the years has been vilified as a unsatisfied bitch, well it turns out she is the only character in the script with any emotional soul and not a cardboard “plastic” character.
+Finally, there is Elaine.
+Elaine who Benjamin runs away with in the end, after she marries the blonde haired, waspy Carl, who apparently she was forced to marry.
+Elaine, who found Benjamin disgusting when she discovered he had slept with her mother.
+However, there she is, a half hour later, chowing down on burgers and fries at a drive-in with him.
+Benjamin the rebel ends up with the girl his parents wanted him to date all along in the film.
+Of course they would have preferred it would have happened before she said “I do” to old Carl.

 The source material, a novel by Charles Webb, was published in 1963 to little and no acclaim.
-By the time the film was made in 1967, a lot had changed in America, the anti-war movement had emerged, long hair, hippies, an anti-establishment movement was growing, a feeling of it was us against them (in 1968 Jerry Rubin would make the phrase “Never trust anyone over 30″ a rallying cry).
+By the time the film was made in 1967, a lot had changed in America; the anti-war movement had emerged, long hair, hippies, the love generation, an anti-establishment movement was growing.
+There was a feeling of it was us against them (in 1968 Jerry Rubin would make the phrase “Never trust anyone over 30” a rallying cry).
 Webb’s Benjamin Braddock did not live in that world.
-He seems to be a character on the cusp, a product of 1950’s suburban America though unlike his 50’s counterparts he did not want to follow in his parents footsteps, subsequently he drifts…mostly into an affair with Mrs. Robinson.
+He seems to be a character on the cusp, a product of 1950’s white picketed suburban America.
+Though unlike his 50’s counterparts, he did not want to follow in his parents footsteps.
+Subsequently he drifts…mostly into an affair with Mrs. Robinson.

 Some trivia facts.
 Nichols considered Doris Day for the role and submitted a script to her manager husband who thought it was filth and never passed it on to his wife.
 The song Mrs. Robinson, which Paul Simon initially was writing for an album, was originally titled Mrs. Roosevelt and changed only after it was to be included in the film.
 Look for a young Richard Dreyfuss in the Berkeley apartment scene, where he utters the words “Shall I get the cops?”

-(1) Originally Robert Redford begged Nichols for the part of Benjamin who would have been a blonde good looking sports jock instead of nerdy Dustin Hoffman.
-Nichols told Redford he was wrong for the part, he could never play a loser.
+(1) Originally Robert Redford begged Mike Nichols for the part of Benjamin who would have been a blonde good looking sports jock instead of nerdy Dustin Hoffman.
+Nichols told Redford he was wrong for the part.
+He could never play a loser.
 Redford said sure he could play a loser.
-Nichols then replied “O.K., have you ever struck out with a girl?” to which Redford replied, “What do you mean?”
+Nichols then replied, “O.K., have you ever struck out with a girl?” to which Redford quizzically replied, “What do you mean?”
 That’s when Nichols knew for sure Redford was wrong for the role.
 He didn’t even know what it meant to strike out with a girl!